Skip to content

 • You can print an indented message to the log by calling crtab().

 A log port provides several overloaded versions of log() (and show()) which lets you log the values of variables.
 There are overloads for most primitive C++ types, and for some types from the TargetRTS such as RTString.
 You can also log objects of user-defined types, provided that they have a type descriptor.
-Here is an example of logging a few values of different types:
+Here is an example of using a log port called log for logging a few values of different types:

 struct [[rt::auto_descriptor]] MyType {